 I love science so much because it holds the answers to the universe.
 Every day new mysteries of the world in medicine, the atmosphere, etc. are solved because of research conducted and theories proven by science.

 Brooks: How did you choose molecular biology as your field?

 I immediately drew a parallel in my brain between languages and genes.
-Because I am fluent in both English and Spanish, I realised when I was learning genetics, it was like I was learning another language.
+Because I am fluent in both English and Spanish, I realized when I was learning genetics, it was like I was learning another language.

-Genes have beginnings, middles and ends in the way they’re coded into our bodies and that to me, was just like the structure of sentences.
+Genes have beginnings, middles, and ends in the way they’re coded into our bodies and that to me, was just like the structure of sentences.
 My love for molecular biology began with that revelation.
 I started studying molecules and was fascinated by the way they generate our life processes and connect us all as human beings.

 Brooks: Can you give us a few examples of some women scientists that you think everyone should know about?

-Dr Baxter: There are so many!
+Dr. Baxter: There are so many!
 I think that the following are doing wonderful work:

 Kizzmekia Corbett — Viral immunologist and Assistant Professor of Immunology and Infectious Diseases at Harvard T.H.
 Chan School of Public Health and the Shutzer Assistant Professor at the Harvard Radcliffe Institute.

 Jennifer Doudna — An American biochemist who has done pioneering work in CRISPR gene editing, and made other fundamental contributions in biochemistry and genetics.
 She received the 2020 Nobel Prize in Chemistry, with Emmanuelle Charpentier.

 Dr. Earyn McGee — She is doing wonderful things getting people talking about science and social justice issues (and having a lot of fun with her popular #FindThatLizard challenge on Twitter).